mpivarski/Transcriber-CLI-V3/README.md

 - **First Shot**: Processes full images to extract label information
 - **Second Shot**: Processes Images once more.
 (First shot results + Image) for another pass

+Implemented as of 5/2026: Data Gathering feature which pulls specimen information directly from the Bryophyte Portal based on a specific search inquiry.
+This feature helps gather supporting data for transcriptions and can be used as part of the overall transcription workflow.
+See the Data Gather section of the README for more information.

 ## Prerequisites